 If you’re experiencing heel pain, especially when you first get out of bed in the morning, then you may have plantar fasciitis.
 Physical therapy is one of the most effective treatments for plantar fasciitis.
-The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, can develop a program to reduce your pain and promote healing of the tissue.
+The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, can develop a program to reduce your pain and promote healing of the tissue.
 For a consultation, call the office today or request an appointment online.

 Plantar fasciitis is a condition that refers to inflammation of your plantar fascia, which is the thick band of tissue that runs from the ball of your foot to your toes.

 Plantar fasciitis typically occurs from tightening of the tissue under the foot and even further up in the legs.
 This tightening causes inflammation and tiny tears in the tissue that lead to pain.

 Changes in the shape of the foot, such as fallen arches or changes in shoe wear, can also affect plantar fasciitis.
 An alteration in your walking posture can also place additional strain on the tissue.

 Plantar fasciitis most often occurs in runners and people who spend a lot of time on their feet.
 Carrying excess body weight may increase your risk of heel pain.

 With plantar fasciitis, you may experience burning or sharp pain when standing on the affected leg.
 The pain most often occurs first thing in the morning or with initial standing after sitting for a prolonged period of time.

 You may also experience pain due to a buildup of inflammation if you walk for an extended period of time.